Living Conditions in Namibia

 Living allowance and money management

-Volunteers receive a living allowance so they may serve effectively and safely overseas.
-Living allowances are based on local living standards and costs, so will vary between countries.
-Calculations for living allowances include categories such as food, local transportation, some communication costs, household supplies, and clothing.
-It is Peace Corps' policy that Volunteers live modestly by the standards of the people they serve, yet not in a manner that would endanger their health or safety.
-Living modestly is a cornerstone of service that allows Volunteers to gain community trust, and to more fully understand the community’s development challenges.
-Post conducts a survey of Volunteers every year to help determine whether the living allowance needs to be adjusted.
+Volunteers receive a monthly living allowance so they may live modestly by the standards of the people they serve, but without endangering their health or safety.
+Living allowances are based on local living standards will vary between countries.
+The Living Allowance includes funds for food, local transportation, communication, household supplies, and clothing.
+Living modestly is a cornerstone of service that allows Volunteers to gain community trust and to more fully understand local development challenges.
+Post conducts a Volunteer survey every year to help determine whether the living allowance needs to be adjusted.

 Food and diet